jellomarr/static_website/README.md

 Before attempting to deploy resources in this repo, please ensure you have installed;

 * Terraform CLI for your relevant OS.
 The link to install the terraform CLI https://developer.hashicorp.com/terraform/install
 * AWS CLI.
-Please refer to the link at https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html to setup the AWS CLI
+Please refer to the link at https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html to setup the AWS CLI on your machine.

 As well as this, please ensure that you have setup:
 * AWS CLI profiles.
 Please refer to https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html for an example of how you can setup an AWS CLI profile.